hashicorp/terraform-provider-aws/website/docs/r/lb_listener_rule.html.markdown

 * `source_ip` - (Optional) Source IPs to match.
 Source IP block fields documented below.
 Required if `field` is `source-ip`.
 * `values` - (Optional, **DEPRECATED**) List of exactly one pattern to match.
 Only valid when `field` is `host-header` or `path-pattern`, and the `host_header` and `path_pattern` blocks have not been set.

+#### Host Header Blocks

 Host Header Blocks (for `host_header`) support the following:

 * `values` - (Required) List of host patterns to match.
-Only one needs to match for the condition to be satisfied.
+The maximum size of each pattern is 128 characters.
+Comparison is case insensitive.
+Wildcard characters supported: * (matches 0 or more characters) and ? (matches exactly 1 character).
+Only one pattern needs to match for the condition to be satisfied.

+#### HTTP Header Blocks

 HTTP Header Blocks (for `http_header`) support the following:

 * `http_header_name` - (Required) Name of HTTP header to search.
+The maximum size is 40 characters.
+Comparison is case insensitive.
+Only RFC7240 characters are supported.
+Wildcards are not supported.
+You cannot use HTTP header condition to specify the host header, use a `host-header` condition instead.
 * `values` - (Required) List of header value patterns to match.
-Only one needs to match for the condition to be satisfied.
+Maximum size of each pattern is 128 characters.
+Comparison is case insensitive.
+Wildcard characters supported: * (matches 0 or more characters) and ? (matches exactly 1 character).
+If the same header appears multiple times in the request they will be searched in order until a match is found.
+Only one pattern needs to match for the condition to be satisfied.
+To require that all of the strings are a match, create one condition block per string.

+#### HTTP Request Method Blocks

 HTTP Request Method Blocks (for `http_request_method`) support the following:

-* `values` - (Required) List of HTTP request methods to match.
+* `values` - (Required) List of HTTP request methods or verbs to match.
+Maximum size is 40 characters.
+Only allowed characters are A-Z, hyphen (-) and underscore (\_).
+Comparison is case sensitive.
+Wildcards are not supported.
 Only one needs to match for the condition to be satisfied.
+AWS recommends that GET and HEAD requests are routed in the same way because the response to a HEAD request may be cached.

+#### Path Pattern Blocks

 Path Pattern Blocks (for `path_pattern`) support the following:

-* `values` - (Required) List of path patterns to match.
-Only one needs to match for the condition to be satisfied.
+* `values` - (Required) List of path patterns to match against the request URL.
+Maximum size of each pattern is 128 characters.
+Comparison is case sensitive.
+Wildcard charaters supported: * (matches 0 or more characters) and ? (matches exactly 1 character).
+Only one pattern needs to match for the condition to be satisfied.
+Path pattern is compared only to the path of the URL, not to its query string.
+To compare against the query string, use a `query-string` condition.

+#### Query String Blocks

 Query String Blocks (for `query_string`) support the following:

 * `values` - (Required) List of query string pairs or values to match.
 Query String Value blocks documented below.
+Maximum size of each string is 128 characters.
+Comparison is case insensitive.
+Wildcard characters supported: * (matches 0 or more characters) and ? (matches exactly 1 character).
+To search for a literal '\*' or '?' character in a query string, escape the character with a backslash (\\).
 Only one pair needs to match for the condition to be satisfied.

 Query String Value Blocks (for `query_string.values`) support the following:

 * `key` - (Optional) Query string key pattern to match.
 * `value` - (Required) Query string value pattern to match.

+#### Source IP Blocks

 Source IP Blocks (for `source_ip`) support the following:

 * `values` - (Required) List of CIDR notations to match.
-Only one needs to match for the condition to be satisfied.
+You can use both IPv4 and IPv6 addresses.
+Wildcards are not supported.
+Condition is satisfied if the source IP address of the request matches one of the CIDR blocks.
+Condition is not satisfied by the addresses in the `X-Forwarded-For` header, use `http-header` condition instead.

 ## Attributes Reference